CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The Bike Peddler eyeglass mirror is one of the most popular eyeglass mirrors on the market.
-All you have to do is attach it to your glasses with the clamp, and you’re ready to go.
-Of course, you can attach the mirror to the left or right side of your eyeglass.
-Some riders also prefer to attach the mirror to the bike helmet’s sun visor.
+You have to attach it to your glasses with the clamp, and you’re ready to go.
+Of course, you can attach the mirror to your eyeglass’s left or right side.
+Some riders prefer to attach the mirror to the bike helmet’s sun visor.

 You can adjust the mirror as you need.
-It will provide you with a good overview of what is happening behind you.
+It will give you a good overview of what is happening behind you.
 It is available in 2 sizes (Compact and Original).
 These vary in the size of the lens.

 2. Third Eye Eyglass Mirror